St Mary-at-Hill: History and architecture

 There have been considerable further alterations since the 17th century.
 In 1787–88, George Gwilt rebuilt the west wall and replaced the tower in brick and in 1826–27 James Savage installed round-headed iron-framed windows in the north wall and replaced the vaults, ceilings and plasterwork.
 In 1848–49 he added a cupola to the dome and cut windows through the chancel vault.
 In 1849, the 17th century woodwork was sympathetically augmented and adapted by W. Gibbs Rogers.
-In 1904 the church's parish was united with that of St George Botolph Lane, and St Mary-at-Hill received the sword rests, plate, royal arms, ironwork, organ and organ case from St George.
+In 1904 the church's parish was united with that of St George Botolph Lane (to which had already been united St Botolph Billingsgate), and St Mary-at-Hill received the sword rests, plate, royal arms, ironwork, organ and organ case from St George.
 In 1939, the writer Dornford Yates used the church as a setting for some of the action in his thriller Gale Warning, calling it “St. Ives”.
 Use is made of the open-work screens on the roof.

 The church survived the Blitz in the Second World War unscathed, but was severely damaged by a fire in 1988, after which its roof and ceiling required rebuilding.
-Though much of the woodwork, including box pews, survived the fire, it has not been reinstated and remains in store.
+At first it was proposed to make the church redundant, but a full restoration was soon promised and the roof, the plaster vaults and the dome were put back in 1990–91.
+Most of the interior fittings and woodwork survived the fire and were not destroyed.
+To date, the interior otherwise remains a bleak shell as the fine woodwork which includes the pulpit, reredos and other pieces of furniture, have not been reinstated and remain in storage even though the church has been in use again for two decades, despite pressure from preservationists and the Georgian Group.